SmartTokenLabs/TokenScript/doc/design_paper.md

 - If the property was collateralized for a mortgage, what is the condition for a liquidation event?

-- Is providing a buyer's identity attestation a condition of purchase?
+- Is providing a buyer's identity attestation a condition of a purchase?

-A lot of these details are in the smart contract that holds the asset in question, however, many details are not, such as how to fetch previous sales prices for the land from an online title deed database.
+A lot of these details are in the smart contract that holds the asset in question; however, many details are not, such as how to fetch previous sales prices for the land from an online title deed database.

 Typically, nowadays those token related information are locally coded in a Dapp in the form of a website.
 We argue that for it to be effectively marketized, It needs to be abstracted out and placed in a token behaviour language TBML.
 You can imagine it works like a data processing language that for a given token